rwynn/monstache-site/content/transform-filter/index.md

 }
 ```

-the input parameter will contain information about the origin database and collection.  to drop the document (direct monstache not
+the input parameter will contain information about the document's origin database and collection.
-to index it) set output.Drop = true.  to simply pass the original document through to Elasticsearch, set output.Passthrough = true
+to drop the document (direct monstache not to index it) set `output.Drop = true`.
+to simply pass the original document through to Elasticsearch, set `output.Passthrough = true`

-output.Index, output.Type, output.Parent and output.Routing allow you to set the indexing metadata for each individual document.
+`output.Index`, `output.Type`, `output.Parent` and `output.Routing` allow you to set the indexing metadata for each individual document.

+if would like to embed other MongoDB documents (possibly from a different collection) within the current document
+before indexing, you can access the `*mgo.Session` pointer as `input.Session`.
+With the mgo session you can use the
+[mgo API](https://godoc.org/gopkg.in/mgo.v2) to find documents in MongoDB and embed them in the Document set
+on output.

 ## Javascript